matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 ---
-title: The Dark Side of the Grid
+title: The Dark Side of the Grid (Part 1)
 date: 2019-01-31T04:58:47.818Z
 intro: >-
   This is part 1 of 3 in a series of articles about CSS Grid layout and